artic-network/rampart/docs/running_bulkfile_on_minit.md

-# Running a bulk file playback on the MinIT with Guppy basecalling.
+# Running a bulk file playback on the MinIT with Guppy base-calling.

 Set up the MinIT with a MinION attached (the configuration flowcell is fine).